Course Outline

 After completing this module, students will be able to:

-- View history and analytics for a flow
+- View History and Analytics for Flows in a Government Setting

 Requirements